alexle/alexle.github.com/posts/linked-list-python.markdown

 1. Iterate through the list to find the node to remove.
 2. Create pointers to keep track of the previous and current node.
 3. Adjust the previous's 'next' pointer (currently point to current node) to current's 'next' pointer, therefore *skipping* the index node.
+4. If the Head node is removed, update the Head to be the 'next' node.

 <div id="code">
 &nbsp;&nbsp; <font color="#f0e68c"><b>def</b></font>&nbsp;<font color="#98fb98">RemoveNode</font>( self, index ):<br>